 After a week of hard work, the blog’s makeover is mostly over.
 It finally looks like I truly want it.
 Any feedback of course would be greatly appreciated.
-But, time to get back on track and share some inspiration from one of the most remarkable interiors material ever – marble – especially since it is an interior design trend that is on the rise!
+But, time to get back on track and share some inspiration for one of the most remarkable interiors material ever – marble – especially since it is an interior design trend that is on the rise!

 A last word